Localize SLIM Templates in a Second With Slimkeyfy

 Add your translations + keys to your locale file(s) [optional: Use the I18n-tasks gem to find missing translations]

 Go through all your views and click through everything to actually “see” what changed.

 If everything is fine - clean up (remove .baks, remove temporary YAML files)

 After processing your files it is quite easy to push them to Phrase.
-If you have not set up your account yet take a look.
 Make sure that the latest version of the phrase gem is installed:

 gem install phrase